 I hope I’ve shed some light on this matter, and you have a better understanding of how this law functions in the context of audio equipment.

 Marvin, what do you make of all this?
 Am I right?
 Wrong?
-An idiot?
 Be sure to let me know!!